 The most common type of cancer of the pancreas are exocrine tumours.
 The symptoms can be quite vague.
 And they vary depending on where the cancer is in your pancreas – in the head, body or tail.
 Early symptoms can include weight loss, pain in the stomach area, back pain and jaundice.

-More than half of patients have jaundice when they first go to their doctor.
+About half of patients have jaundice when they first go to their doctor.
 Jaundice without pain is the most common reason for first going to the doctor in patients who have pancreatic cancer that can be removed with surgery.
 Symptoms of jaundice can include yellowing of the skin and whites of the eyes, severe itching, darkened urine, and pale coloured stools (bowel motions).

 There are other symptoms that you can have with cancer of the pancreas.
 These include diabetes, itching, sickness, change in bowel motions, fever and shivering.
 There is an uncommon group of pancreatic tumours called neuroendocrine tumours.
 About a third of these produce hormones.
 The symptoms are different for each type, depending on the hormone the tumour makes.

 You can view and print the quick guides for all the pages in the about pancreatic cancer section.